 Ed Brodow is one of the most self-assured individuals you will ever meet.
 You only need to hear him speak once to know it’s true.
 He says that his confidence comes from the fact that he’s always optimistic.
 He believes the future is going to be better than the present or the past, and he approaches every situation with that belief.

-Ed says that optimism is essential for every successful negotiator.
+Ed says that optimism in negotiation is essential for every successful negotiator.
 That’s because every negotiation you enter Involves two simultaneous negotiations: the obvious one you’ve been engaged to conduct, and the one you have with yourself.
 That’s the battle to be optimistic.
 Ed says that a huge percentage of what happens in the primary negotiation will be determined by the results of the one going on inside.

 Are you willing to challenge what you are told?